foxBMS/foxBMS-documentation/doc/sphinx/index.rst

 	The |foxbms| hardware and software is still under development.
 The free and open research and development platform |foxbms| is not designed to be used as-is in road vehicles or in a production environment or any similar usage: it is for evaluation only.

-The documentaion is divided in 4 parts:
+The documentation is divided in 4 parts:

 	#. :ref:`general_information`
 	#. :ref:`getting_started`